Special Educational Needs Information

 Devon County Council has taken a multi-agency approach in supporting young people with Special Educational Needs and Disability (SEND).
 This means new ways of working where schools, care workers and the National Health Service work together to provide for a SEND child.

-Please click below to visit the Devon County Council’s dedicated webpages relating to the local offer:
+Please click below to visit the Devon County Council’s dedicated web pages relating to the local offer as well as websites of support for a range of different needs.

 Privacy Notice (Data Protection Act)